mananrg/Second-Cycle/README.md

 ## License

-Second Handz is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Second Handz is licensed under the MIT License.

 ---

 Thank you for using Second Handz!
 We hope it enhances your university experience.
-If you have any questions or feedback, feel free to reach out to us at support@secondhandz.com.
+If you have any questions or feedback, feel free to reach out to us at gandhimanan1@gmail.com